How to Build a Backyard Waterfall

 When beginning our waterfall and stream design, our owner works with you to create the right size, height and placement.
 We first visualize how it would look if it were designed by nature.
 We use a top quality product by Aquascape called the BioFall.
 We place it where we want the waterfall to begin.
 We level off the area so that the equipment is set level from left to right, slightly leaning forward.
 We hook up 2” flex pipe to the back of the unit using a flexible PVC glue and primer.
 The flex pipe then runs alongside the stream and connects to the back of the skimmer.
 With the right pond pump, the water will stay clean and free of algae.
 Rockscaping – For a natural pond waterfall look, we like to create pools between multiple levels and finish it with dramatic rocks.
 One popular design is the placement of two large boulders in front of and on each side of the BioFalls unit.
 Smaller rocks go in between the two large boulders to fill in the void.
 A flat boulder or a piece of flagstone is set on top of and between the boulders.
 This is called the waterfall weir, and it is the rock that the water rolls over to form the waterfall.
 Waterfall pumps – The best pumps circulate a flow of approximately 1,500 gallons per hour (GPH) for every foot of waterfall width.
 If you want the waterfall or stream to form rapids, you need to have about twice that flow.
 We usually use a pump that is at least 3,000 GPH.
 That means your stream would be around 2 feet wide at most points, narrowing to one foot wide where you want the stream to become a rapids.
 If you want the stream to slow down to make a pool, we dig that area 1-2 feet deep and widen the width to 3 feet.

 If you don’t have the yard space or budget for a pond waterfall, or if you have safety concerns, pondless waterfalls are a great alternative.
 The basin is dug deeper than a conventional pond, and the pump and filter are hidden at the bottom under gravel.
 These water features offer the sight and sounds of a falls without the pond maintenance.
 When we build any backyard waterfall, we pay attention to every detail.
 That includes choosing the right size, a durable pump and liner, and a layer of gravel.
 We use a product sold at KRC Rock called Arizona River Rock, ½” – 1 ½” in diameter.
 This protects the waterfall liner from the sun’s UV rays while creating a surface for beneficial bacteria to colonize.
 The bacteria consume nutrients that would otherwise feed the algae in the water.
 The result: cleaner water and less pond maintenance.
-Call now for a free estimate on beautiful backyard waterfalls in San Diego, Carlsbad, Encinitas, Chula Vista, La Jolla, Coronado and all nearby cities in San Diego County.
+Call us now for an on-site consultation and get an estimate on beautiful backyard waterfalls in San Diego, Carlsbad, Encinitas, Chula Vista, La Jolla, Coronado and all nearby cities in San Diego County.
 We are rated A+ by the area Better Business Bureau.

 Here’s why San Diego customers love Pacific Dreamscapes